Multifaceted ERPs vs. ICG’s Solutions

 • Targeted Problem Solving: If you have a specific pain point or a need for specialized functionality (e.g., advanced payment processing, complex expense management, or highly optimized procurement workflows) that your current ERP struggles with or lacks entirely, ICG can provide a precise solution.

-• Lower Upfront Cost and Faster Implementation: Bolt-ons such as ICG generally have a lower initial investment and have a much faster than a full ERP system.
+• Lower Upfront Cost and Faster Implementation: Bolt-ons such as ICG generally have a lower initial investment and have a much faster implementation than a full ERP system.
 This means quicker time-to-value.

 • Flexibility and Agility: Bolt-ons are often more agile and can be updated or adapted more easily than deeply customized ERP modules.
 They allow you to adopt best-of-breed solutions for specific functions without disrupting your entire back office.